 Nothing is more Texas than Fort Worth.
 Despite the fact the city is constantly growing, it has stayed loyal and true to its cattle heritage.
 Its culture radiates throughout the city from the Stockyards National Historic District to the beloved Tex-Mex cuisine.
-Whether you’re looking for a quick weekend getaway, or a weeklong retreat, the city of Cowboys and Culture is the perfect place for a staycation.
+Whether you’re looking for a quick weekend getaway, or a weeklong retreat, the city of Cowboys and Culture is the perfect place for a Fort Worth staycation.

 Located in the center of downtown Fort Worth, this 35-block development is filled with tons of restaurants, boutiques, bars, and art galleries.
 This historic area is filled with charming courtyards, red-brick streets, beautiful landscape and an expansive plaza that make it clear why Fort Worth has been voted one of the most walkable downtown areas in the U.S. If walking isn’t an option for you, Molly the Trolley has you covered.
 This vintage-style trolley is a very fun and convenient way to get around the city.
 So whether you’re going to grab drinks with some friends or having a family outing, this is one place you won’t want to miss.

 If you’re looking for an authentic Western Cowboy Experience, spend an afternoon at the Fort Worth Stockyards.
-This is the home of the world’s only twice-daily cattle drive, and also the world’s only year round rodeo that takes place in the historic Fort Worth Cowtown Coliseum.
-Spend a Friday or Saturday night watching bull riding, tie down roping, barrel racing and bronco riding.
+This is the home of the world’s only twice-daily cattle drive, and also the world’s only year-round rodeo that takes place in the historic Fort Worth Cowtown Coliseum.
+Spend a Friday or Saturday night watching bull riding, tie-down roping, barrel racing and bronco riding.
 No visit to the Stockyards is complete without a stop by Billy Bob’s Texas, the world’s largest Honky-Tonk.
 It’s a 127,000 square foot dancehall, with over 30 bar stations, where guests can learn to line dance, two-step, and get their picture taken with the signature faux bucking bull.

 The Fort Worth Museum of Science and History provides the community with creative, vibrant programs and exhibits which provide interpretations of the science and stories of Texas and the Southwest.
 Visit the museum’s world-class traveling exhibits such as the DinoLabs or the interactive Energy Blast exhibit.
 Wrap up your afternoon by exploring the deep sea or inching up the peak of Mount Everest at the Omni Theater.
-One of the biggest IMAX domes in the United States, the Omni Theater provides its audience with the drama of oversized film and a tilt-domed architecture to create a unique cinematic experience.
+One of the biggest IMAX domes in the United States, the Omni Theater provides its audience with the drama of the oversized film and a tilt-domed architecture to create a unique cinematic experience.

 Get a little glimpse of history right in the heart of Fort Worth.
 The Log Cabin Village is a living history museum devoted to preserving Texas heritage.
-Guests can escape the present and experience the past by taking a look at the artifacts and representative structures of the nineteenths century Texas pioneer era.
+Guests can escape the present and experience the past by taking a look at the artifacts and representative structures of the nineteenth century Texas pioneer era.
 The Log Cabin Village is an interactive and educational experience the whole family will enjoy.

 The Fort Worth Zoo, at 116 years of age, is the oldest zoo in Texas and has 12 amazing exhibits ranging from the African Savannah and the Meerkat Mounds to the Australian Outback and the Raptor Canyon.
 Their most famous is the Texas Wild!
 Exhibit which celebrates the Lone Star state’s different regions with a focus on wildlife conservation.
-If you visit soon, you’ll get to see some adorable baby animals you won’t want to miss.
-Bowie and Bella are the two young elephants and the newest additions is Gus, the Fort Worth Zoo’s first baby gorilla.

 The Kimbell Art Museum has been serving the Fort Worth community for about 30 years.
 With nearly 350 works, the museum is dedicated to providing art with the highest possible aesthetic quality and historical importance.
 Attend a guided tour of the Piano Pavilion or the Permanent Collection on Saturday or Sunday afternoon.
 Don’t forget to take a look at the featured exhibits such as daring impressionism pieces by Gustave Caillebotte or one of the world’s great collections of European art from the National Galleries Scotland.